dp-oss/Sec-Notes/Exam Objectives.md

         - taking stolen card information and writing it to another card to be used by the attacker
     - Skimming:
         - devices planted on card readers to steal information off of cards to be cloned later
+- **Adversarial Artificial Intelligence (AI)**:
+    - Tainted training data for machine learning (ML):
+        - malicious data added to a training set to have the machine learning model behave in unexpected ways
+    - Security of machine learning algorithms:
+        - ensure all data going into the machine is legitimate, frequently re-train to test new data
+- **Supply chain attacks**:
+    - attacking somewhere in the process that it takes to create a product or provide a service to infect a target down the line
+- **Cloud based vs on premises attacks**:
+    -